Uitware/locreg/docs/index.md

 ![](./images/locreg_sample.png)

-`locreg` provides a simple way to create local container registry and cloud resources to host your app in desired cloud.
-Currently, supported cloud container deployment platforms include Azure Container Instances and Azure App services.
+locreg provides a simple way to create local container registry and cloud resources to host your app in desired cloud.
+Currently, supported cloud container deployment platforms include Azure Container Instances, Azure App services, and AWS Elastic Container Service (ECS).
-Its core focus is to provide you with secure and free local storage for your images that can be easily use for cloud resources deployment.
+Its core focus is to provide you with secure and free local storage for your images that can be easily used for cloud resources deployment.

 As `locreg` is a cloud-agnostic solution, you can use it with any cloud provider you want to easily provision Internet-facing container registry via tunnel.